Weird Facts About Fisher-Price Rescue Heroes

 Team leader Billy Blazes has a firefighting brother named Bobby, as introduced in the season one episode, "The Fire of Field 13."
 Jack Hammer has a sister named Jill, seen in two episodes of seasons two and three, who tried out to be a Rescue Hero but decided to quit during her probationary stage.
 However, the only two active team members who are close relatives are Wendy Waters and her father, Warren Waters.
 Warren was introduced in the first season of the television series which aired in 1999, but he wasn't available to purchase as a toy until he was part of the Video Mission Voice Tech series three years later in 2002.

 There are over 100 individual team members.
 Out of them the vast majority are men, followed by dozens of animals and robots, but during the franchise's original run there were only three women: Wendy Waters, Ariel Flyer, and Maureen Biologist.
-It might be argued that there is a fourth female, Mako the shark, as initial packaging refers to her as Maureen's "great white girlfriend," while later versions refer to Mako as a "he."
+It might be argued that there was a fourth female, Mako the shark, as initial packaging refers to her as Maureen's "great white girlfriend," while later versions refer to Mako as a "he."
 It is also unknown whether or not Ariel's robot E-Ject has feminine programming.
-When Rescue Heroes returned in 2019, two more women were added, Sandy O'Shin and Sky Justice.
+When Rescue Heroes returned in 2019, two more women were added, Sandy O'Shin and Sky Justice, and two more for the following year's lineup.

 Micro Adventures Aaron Sky